The Twenty-Fifth Amendment

-The states ratified the Twenty-Fifth Amendment in 1967 and contains several important provisions dealing with the executive branch.
+The Twenty-Fifth Amendment was ratified in 1967 and contains several important provisions dealing with the executive branch.
 Most notably, it provides a procedure by which the vice-president can assume the role of “Acting President” in the event the chief executive is incapacitated.

 The need for the Twenty-Fifth Amendment was borne out of several factors.
 One was the increased power and responsibility that American presidents held in the twentieth century.
 Another was the responsibility presidents had for national security; in the nuclear age the president may be called upon at any moment to determine how to defend the nation.
 In the aftermath of World War I, President Woodrow Wilson had suffered a debilitating stroke that rendered him extremely limited in his ability to execute his powers as president, yet no mechanism existed for him to transfer his powers to Vice-President Thomas Marshall had he wanted to do so.
 While this did not do lasting damage to the government, a similar situation during the Cold War could have had disastrous consequences.

-However, the most immediate reason that spurred the Twenty-Fifth Amendment was a realization that it may be possible for a president to suffer a serious health crisis that could render the person incapacitated for an extended time period, yet not end the president’s life.
+However, the most immediate reason that spurred the Twenty-Fifth Amendment was a realization that, due to advancements in modern medicine, it may be possible for a president to suffer a serious health crisis that could render them incapacitated for an extended time period, yet not end their life.
 President Dwight Eisenhower suffered a major heart attack in office that led him to work out an informal agreement with Vice-President Richard Nixon on how to manage the government in Eisenhower’s absence, yet this agreement had no legal standing.
 President John F. Kennedy’s assassination was a further reminder that a president could theoretically be incapacitated and be unable to execute the responsibilities of their office.
 Thus, there was an urgency to pass the Twenty-Fifth Amendment, which Congress did in the wake of the Kennedy assassination.